 b) Using personal information allows us to develop a better understanding of the people to whom we provide services and in turn to provide you with relevant and timely information about the work that we do.
 It also helps us to engage with potential donors and supporters.

-c) The purpose of this policy is to give you a clear explanation about how we (Haverhill Town Council, Haverhill Community Trust, ONE Haverhill Partnership, Haverhill in Bloom) collect, and use the information we collect from you directly and from third parties.
+c) The purpose of this policy is to give you a clear explanation about how we (Haverhill Town Council, Haverhill Community Trust, ONE Haverhill Partnership, Haverhill in Bloom, The Zone) collect, and use the information we collect from you directly and from third parties.

 d) We use your information in accordance with all applicable laws concerning the protection of personal information.
 This policy explains:

 • What information we may collect about you

 • How we may use that information